Photo of students smiling by e-scooters

 How are loans repaid?

-Students starting their course from 2023 will only begin to pay back these loans once they have a job and are earning over £25,000 a year.
+Students starting their course from 2025 will only begin to pay back these loans once they have a job and are earning over £25,000 a year.
+(This threshold is frozen until the 2027-28 tax year.)

 • For example, a graduate earning £30,000 could expect to pay back around £37.50 a month.